sina-chen/predictors_of_polling_errors/README.md

 ## US President

 To run the folowiung script you need to subscribe to pollingreport.us and save your username and password in "usr_pwd.txt" (username:password).
 First you need to run the [downloadscript_pres.R](https://github.com/SinaMaria412/predictors_of_polling_errors/blob/master/us_president/scrape/downloadscript_pres.R).
-This file will doenoad the singe
+The websites with polling results from will be downloaded and stored separately for every year and state/group of states as html files.
+The foder structure is year/html/.

 ## US Senate